Cbflessner/portfolio/README.md

 - Instructions for installing Docker can be found here:
   - https://docs.docker.com/get-docker/
+  - I installed version 20.10.3

 - Instructions for docker-compose here (you must install docker first):
   - https://docs.docker.com/compose/install/
   - This comes with Docker Desktop for Mac and Windows in the previous step
+  - must install version 3.8 to work with this docker-compose file

 Once those two components are installed you should be good to go.
 The compose file will spin up 7 different docker containers on your local machine.
 At the end of